bitstadium/HockeySDK-Mac/README.md

 3. Initialize usage tracking depending on your needs.

-    a.
-One example is to track usage when a document is opened

-            - (BOOL)readFromData:(NSData *)data ofType:(NSString *)typeName error:(NSError **)outError {
-                …
-                [[BITSystemProfile sharedSystemProfile] startUsage];
-                …
-            }

-       and stop tracking usage when a document is being closed.

-           - (NSData *)dataOfType:(NSString *)typeName error:(NSError **)outError {
-               …
-               [[BITSystemProfile sharedSystemProfile] stopUsage];
-               …
-           }

-       The SDK takes care if multiple documents are used.
-But this code doesn't consider when the app goes into background and will continue counting the time!

-    b.
-Another example scenario is when the app is started or comes to foreground and when it goes to background or is terminated:
+    On example scenario is when the app is started or comes to foreground and when it goes to background or is terminated:

         - (void)applicationWillFinishLaunching:(NSNotification *)aNotification
             …
             NSNotificationCenter *dnc = [NSNotificationCenter defaultCenter];
             BITSystemProfile *bsp = [BITSystemProfile sharedSystemProfile];
             [dnc addObserver:bsp selector:@selector(startUsage) name:NSApplicationDidBecomeActiveNotification object:nil];
             [dnc addObserver:bsp selector:@selector(stopUsage) name:NSApplicationWillTerminateNotification object:nil];
             [dnc addObserver:bsp selector:@selector(stopUsage) name:NSApplicationWillResignActiveNotification object:nil];
             …
         };

 ### Show debug log messages